HomeSite Map

 “THANK YOU GIRL”

-It’s not too often that we here in America were treated to something different in the way of a Beatles song than what was offered in their home country.
-There were occasions that we received songs here a couple months or more before Britain did, such as with “Long Tall Sally” and “I Call Your Name” from "The Beatles' Second Album."
+It’s not too often that American Beatles' fans were treated to something different in the way of a Beatles song than what was offered in their home country.
+There were occasions that the US received songs a couple months or more before Britain did, such as with “Long Tall Sally” and “I Call Your Name” on Capitol's "The Beatles' Second Album."
 But even more unique is the track “Thank You Girl.”
 American audiences had the privilege of hearing something quite different than what their British fans heard.
 This difference is focused on the harmonica parts played by John Lennon on the song.

-When US audiences heard the version of the song on CD for the first time on “Past Masters, Volume One” (or possibly on a British import), it was easy to spot a noticeable difference.
+When US audiences first heard the version of the song as featured on “Past Masters, Volume One” (or possibly on a British import), it was easy to spot a noticeable difference.
 To American ears, it sounded drab and missing a couple vital ingredients.
-Because of this, purists will usually prefer to hear the song on their vinyl copy of “The Beatles’ Second Album,” which is now available on “The Capitol Albums, Vol. 1” CD box set, or the re-mastered stereo version of "Past Masters."
-When reviewing the studio sessions in this article under the subheading “Recording History,” we will examine in detail how these differences came about.
+Because of this, purists will usually prefer to hear the song on their original vinyl copy of “The Beatles’ Second Album,” which was later made available on “The Capitol Albums, Vol. 1” box set, or the remastered stereo version featured on "Past Masters."
+We will examine in detail how these differences came about below under the subheading “Recording History.”

 Songwriting History

 The writing of “Thank You Girl” can easily be narrowed down to February of 1963 during their British nationwide tour with Helen Shapiro.
-Since February 11th was the date for recording of their first British album “Please Please Me,” and the song did not appear on that album, it obviously didn’t exist yet since they would have premiered the song on that day if it had.
-And since Lennon later confirmed that the song “was one of our efforts at writing a single that didn’t work,” it had to have been written before February 28th, since this was the confirmed date when their next single “From Me To You” was written.
-Since “Thank You Girl” ended up as the flip side to that British single, it had to have been written sometime between February 11th and 28th of 1963.
+Since February 11th, 1963 was the date for recording of their first British album “Please Please Me,” and the song did not appear on that album, it obviously didn’t exist yet since they would have premiered the song on that day if it had.
+And since Lennon later confirmed in 1980, as detailed in David Sheff's book "All We Are Saying," that the song “was one of our efforts at writing a single that didn’t work,” it had to have been written before February 28th, 1963, since this was the confirmed date when their next single “From Me To You” was written.
+Since “Thank You Girl” ended up as the b-side to that British single, it had to have been written sometime between February 11th and 28th of 1963, using the working title "Thank You Little Girl."

-As to their general intention for the lyrics, both Lennon and McCartney had in mind to acknowledge their female fans in gratitude for their part in the Beatles success up to that point.
+As to their general intention for the lyrics, both Lennon and McCartney had in mind to acknowledge their female fans in gratitude for their part in The Beatles success up to that point.
+According to Ian MacDonalds's book "Revolution In The Head," "When fans mobbed his Rolls-Royce one night...(Lennon) told his chauffeur not to worry: 'They bought the car.
+They've got a right to smash it up.'"
 “We knew that if we wrote a song called ‘Thank You Girl’ that a lot of the girls who wrote us fan letters would take it as a genuine thank you,” stated McCartney in 1988.
 “So a lot of our songs were directly addressed to the fans.”

 In retrospect, both Lennon and McCartney unfortunately viewed the song with little regard.
 “A bit of a hack song really,” McCartney stated, “but all good practice.”
-After stating that the song didn’t work, Lennon continued, “so it became a B-side or an album track.”
-It was admitted by Paul, though, that the song helped develop their songwriting career.
-“These early songs were wonderful to learn by and were good album fillers,” he stated in 1994.
+After stating that the song didn’t work, Lennon continued, “so it became a b-side or an album track.”
+It was admitted by Paul, though, in his 1997 book "Many Years From Now" that "Thank You Girl" helped develop their songwriting career.
+“These early songs were wonderful to learn by and were good album fillers.”

 Recording History

-Two recording sessions in Studio Two at EMI were scheduled on this day, the first (from 2:30 to 5:30 pm) being utilized for recording both sides of their next single.
+Two recording sessions in EMI Studio Two were scheduled on this day, the first (from 2:30 to 5:30 pm) being utilized for recording both sides of their next single.
 After “From Me To You” was started and fully completed, “Thank You Girl” began at approximately 4 pm.
-Six full band takes of the song were recorded with the group playing their usual instruments as well as performing all of the vocals.
-No harmonica parts were performed on this day.
-The sixth take was considered the best.
+Six full band takes of the song were recorded with the group playing their usual instruments, guitars, bass and drums, as well as performing all of the vocals.

-There were six segments of harmonica needed to fill out the song, but it took 15 takes to get them all recorded.
-This wasn’t because John was incapable, but only because of his “sneezing and snuffling.”
-After his work was completed, John went back up to the mastering room to return the harmonica to Malcolm, not thanking him, but instead complaining that it “tasted like a sack of potatoes.”
+There were six segments of harmonica needed to fill out the song, but it took 15 takes to get them all recorded, this being set to tape approximately between 10 and 11 am.
+After his work was completed, John went back up to the mastering room to return the harmonica to Malcolm Davies, not thanking him, but instead complaining that it “tasted like a sack of potatoes.”
+"I only hope that Malcolm thought to disinfect it before playing it next," Geoff Emerick comments, "or he would have caught one hell of a cold."

-This session started at 10 am with John’s overdubs completed probably around 11.
-Afterwards, George Martin and engineers Norman Smith and Geoff Emerick stuck around until 1 pm to edit in the harmonica overdubs onto the previously edited song, as well as constructing both mono and stereo mixes of the song.
+Afterwards, George Martin and engineers Norman Smith and Geoff Emerick stuck around until 1 pm to create both the mono and stereo mixes of the song.
 Since usually only mono mixes were required for songs being issued as singles, they may not have been sure at this stage if the song would be released on an album, which did require a stereo mix.
-Britain didn’t get an album release for the song in the 60’s so the stereo mix was not released there at the time.
-America did get treated to this stereo mix on “The Beatles’ Second Album.”
+Britain didn’t get an album release for the song in the '60s so the stereo mix was not released in the UK at that time.
+America did get treated to this interesting stereo mix on “The Beatles’ Second Album.”

 When the stereo mix was performed on this day, it included three harmonica segments that weren’t deemed worthy of being included on the mono mix.
-‘Tender Loving Care’ usually went into the mono mixes since this was what most record buyers bought and radio stations played.
+Great care usually went into the mono mixes since this was what most record buyers played on their record players and radio stations played.
 For some reason, they took the extra work of including these other three harmonica segments, two of which occur in the bridge and one at the conclusion of the song.
 Another difference is in the fifth harmonica segment, which on the stereo mix begins before the one-beat of the measure, strategically covering up the edit previously made between the first and second sections of the song.
 This edit may have been more noticeable in stereo so they picked a different take of that harmonica segment to cover it up.

 This is the version millions of American record buyers were familiar with on “The Beatles’ Second Album.”
 Since Capitol constructed “mono Type B” versions of Beatles songs taken from the stereo masters received from George Martin, a method which combined both the left and right channels of the stereo mix to create a new mono mix, both the mono and stereo versions of this American album contained these harmonica segments.
 Capitol was also in the habit of adding reverb to Beatles songs to give them more fullness, and this is what they did to “Thank You Girl.”
-Since a fair amount of reverb was already present in the closing measures of the song, the ending became extremely full sounding.
-Although the song previously appeared on the flip side of both “From Me To You” and “Do You Want To Know A Secret” on the American Vee Jay label using the original mono mix, most American Beatles fans were unacquainted with the original mono version without those harmonica segments and added reverb until the “Past Masters, Volume One” CD came out in 1988.
+Since a fair amount of reverb was already present in the closing measures of the song, the ending became extremely full sounding with a double dose of reverb.
+Although the song previously appeared as the b-side of both “From Me To You” and “Do You Want To Know A Secret” on the American Vee-Jay label using the original mono mix, most American Beatles fans were unacquainted with the original mono version without those harmonica segments and added reverb until the “Past Masters, Volume One” CD came out in 1988.

 Song Structure and Style

 The first element we’ll analyze is the introductory four measures.
-Since this introduction is actually heard three times in the song, it cannot be dismissed as a ‘one-time thing’ to be disregarded within the song’s structure.
+Since this introduction is actually heard three times in the song, it cannot be dismissed as a one time thing to be disregarded within the song’s structure.
 Also, since the introduction is sometimes heard introducing the verse, this is not always the case, so it cannot be identified as part of the verse.
-Therefore this four-bar introduction needs to be viewed as a distinct element of the song.
-We’ll refer to this element as the “introduction.”
+Therefore this four-measure introduction needs to be viewed as a distinct element of the song.
+We’ll refer to this element as the introduction.

 The second element under analysis is the four measures that encompass the key phrase “and all I gotta do is thank you girl, thank you girl.”
 While it may be suggested that this is part of the verse, the bridge also ends with this same four measures, suggesting that this also should be viewed as a distinct element of the song.
 Since identifying this element as a “chorus” is uncharacteristic due to its position within the structure of the song as well as the brevity of four measures, we’ll refer to this element as the “refrain.”